Our top tips!

 The Internet is full of resources that can come in handy when you are researching your options in a particular situation.
 There will also be guidance on how to approach particular situations.
 Have a browse and see what you can find!

-How should I approach a decision that I have to make?
+How should I approach a decision I have to make?

-We can often lose sight of what we initially wanted to do.
-In order to make decisions most effectively, you should begin by Identifying your purpose, define the problem that needs to be solved, and asking yourself why it needs to be solved.
+In order to make decisions most effectively, begin by identifying your purpose, defining the problem that needs to be solved, and asking yourself why it needs to be solved.

-Further questions that you may want to consider include:
+Other questions you may want to consider include:

 - What needs should be addressed?